jotavar/azure-monitor-ssl-certificate-expiration/README.md

     * executes an HTTP GET request on the URL in order to retrieve the SSL certificate
     * parses the certificate and calculates the number of days remaining until certificate expiration
-    * sends an entry to Log Analytics Workpace containing the URL and the number of days calculated in previous step
+    * sends an entry to Log Analytics Workspace containing the URL and the number of days calculated in previous step

   * A Schedule which specifies the Runbook's recurring (daily) execution